microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public
 export function selectStepDescription(step: Step): React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "SetOperation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const SetOperation: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "SetOperationDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const SetOperationDescription: React.FC<StepDescriptionProps>;

-// Warning: (ae-missing-release-tag) "Spread" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const Spread: React.FC<StepComponentProps>;

-// Warning: (ae-missing-release-tag) "SpreadDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const SpreadDescription: React.FC<StepDescriptionProps>;

 // Warning: (ae-missing-release-tag) "StepCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //